intel/dffml/docs/contributing/gsoc/2021/index.rst

 ------

-Big thanks to `Terri Oda <https://github.com/terriko>`_ her work organizing GSoC and letting us copy her format she used for
+Big thanks to `Terri Oda <https://github.com/terriko>`_ her work organizing GSoC and letting us copy the format she used for
 `CVE Binary Tool <https://github.com/intel/cve-bin-tool>`_, another awesome project with a security focus that has also been (and still is) a part of GSoC as well.
 Check them out too!